d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 Moreover, when it comes time to customize models, defining our own layers, loss functions, etc., understanding how things work under the hood will prove handy.
-In this section, we will rely only on `ndarray` and auto differentiation.
+In this section, we will rely only on tensors and auto differentiation.
 Afterwards, we will introduce a more compact implementation, taking advantage of framework's bells and whistles.
 To start off, we import the few required packages.